GSA Board Meets for First Time

 The name change triggers a rebranding initiative that will include the introduction of Best Seafood Practices, which will house SPS Issue 5.1 and RFVS, and will culminate in the third quarter with the unveiling of a new Global Seafood Alliance brand identity.
 Best Seafood Practices (BSP) is the wild fisheries equivalent of Best Aquaculture Practices (BAP), the world’s leading third-party aquaculture certification program that currently includes five sets of standards for aquaculture farms, hatcheries and feed mills.

-The journey to the Global Seafood Alliance began in 2018 with the formation of Global Seafood Assurances to address gaps in wild fisheries certification.
+The journey to the Global Seafood Alliance began in 2018 to address gaps in wild fisheries certification.
 Since then, SPS has been updated to Issue 5.1 to include processing plants that process wild seafood and RFVS has been acquired from Seafish and put to market, with the first RFVS-certified vessel announced in January.
 Also on March 1, industry veteran Brian Perkins, former regional director-Americas for the Marine Stewardship Council (MSC), joined the Global Seafood Alliance as its chief operating officer, to help guide the organization through the transition and into the future.

 “The transition to the Global Seafood Alliance builds upon our industry-leading Best Aquaculture Practices certification program as well as our world-class advocacy and education work, all of which previously focused on farmed seafood.
 Best Seafood Practices and other seafood advocacy and education work will become equally important as aquaculture within the Global Seafood Alliance.
 We are excited about our future,” said Wally Stevens, CEO of the Global Seafood Alliance.

-“Even though the merger with Global Seafood Assurances and name change represent a milestone in the evolution of the Global Aquaculture Alliance, there’s still a lot of work to do,” added Brian Perkins, COO of the Global Seafood Alliance.
+“Even though the merger and name change represent a milestone in the evolution of the Global Aquaculture Alliance, there’s still a lot of work to do,” added Brian Perkins, COO of the Global Seafood Alliance.
 “We look forward to growing SPS Issue 5.1 and RFVS while continuing to build our reputation within the wild-fisheries community.”